 For experienced runners, many turn to a fartlek run as a new challenge that breaks up their normal routine.
-Fartlek sessions are a challenging workout that pushes runners outside their comfort zone and combines a mix of warm-up pace, speed work, sprinting and cool downs into a constant interval training session designed to increase your heart rate.
+Fartlek sessions are a challenging workout that pushes runners outside their comfort zone and combines a mix of warm-up pace, speed work, sprinting, and cool-downs into a constant interval training session designed to increase your heart rate.

-Fartlek is defined as “continuous training with interval training.”
+A fartlek run is defined as “continuous training with interval training.”
 The word “fartlek” is Swedish for “speed play,” highlighting its focus on a medley of fast and slow bursts of running during the duration of the workout.

 Fartlek running is a form of interval training that keeps the runner in constant motion.
-It is a long-run featuring varied lengths of resting pace and fast pace segments.
+It is a long run featuring varied lengths of resting pace and fast-pace segments.
 Fartlek training can be done anywhere and isn’t considered just a track workout.